icattlecoder/jkl/README.md

 go build
 ```

-Once you have compiled `jkl` you can install with the following command:
+Once you have compiled or downloaded `jkl` you can install with the following command:

 ```
 sudo mv ./jkl /usr/local/bin